djhmateer/djhmateer.github.io/_posts/2020-12-14-progressive web app example.md

 # there is padding here optionally
 # https://github.com/onderceylan/pwa-asset-generator
 npx pwa-asset-generator epark.jpg ./assets -i index-template.html -m manifest.json --favicon --background dimgrey --padding "0"

+# generate transparent favicon with no padding (so that Windows Chrome icon is as big as possible)
+npx pwa-asset-generator santa-claus.svg ./assets -i index-template.html -m manifest.json --opaque false --icon-only --favicon --type png --padding "0"

+# overwrite 2 manifest icons and apple-icon-180.png with a background colour
+#'npx pwa-asset-generator santa-claus.svg ./assets -i index-template.html -m manifest.json --background "#696969" --icon-only --padding "0"

+# maybe we want the apple-icon-180.png to have a background

+# generate all files except the favicon with the default padding of 10
+# so that phone icons have a border (which looks good)
+npx pwa-asset-generator santa-claus.svg ./assets -i index-template.html -m manifest.json --background "#696969"
 ```

 This will: